oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).
 Some extensions (e.g., [Derived Enumerations](#333-derived-enumerations), [Pointers](#335-pointers))
-require the Fields element be empty.
+supply field definitions and require the Fields element be empty.

 ### 3.1.1 Name Formats
 JADN does not restrict the syntax of TypeName and FieldName, but naming conventions can aid readability of specifications.